matthewbyrdold/Nand2Tetris/10/compiler/README.md

 # Test-driven Development Process #

 ## Stage 1 : *Syntax Analysis*
-The goal for week 10 is a compiler which analyses syntax via tokenising and parsing but does not yet produce Virtual Machine language output.
-To verify that the compiler is correct, it outputs to XML which can be compared to test files.
+The goal for week 10 is a syntax analyser which *tokenises* the Jack file (breaks non-terminals down to terminals (language atoms)) and *parses* (attempts to match the stream of terminals to the syntax rules of the Jack language).
+This stage is independent of the output language of the compiler, and as such this stage does not yet produce Virtual Machine language output.
+To verify that the compiler is correct, it outputs the parsed structure to XML which can be compared against test files.

 ####Step 1 : *Tokeniser*
 * Create a Tokeniser which splits Jack files into their tokens *